alexbers/manual-tls/README.md

 # manual-tls #

-A simple example of manual tls 1.2 connection with Diffie–Hellman key exchange
+A simple example of manual tls 1.3 connection with Diffie–Hellman key exchange.
+This mode is almost not supported by tls servers yet, will move to Elliptic Curves soon.

 ## Motivation ##